Policies and Procedures

 Non U.S. and Canada

-The NCSF will only register candidates who submit a COMPLETED application and payment in FULL.
+The NCSF will only register candidates who submit a COMPLETED application either through their educational institution or through online enrollment and payment in FULL.

 The NCSF will return all incomplete applications and/or applications with a declined credit card or returned check.